shaunette/densificationscalingMLE/README.md

 3. **params**: Parameter combinations matched with unique identifiers.
 Dictionary format with key and values (i.e., Identifier: unique tuple combination of &kappa; and N</sub>p) e.g., p0: (0,2) denotes combination identifier p0 for &kappa; = 0 and N</sub>p = 2.
 	From the **parameter_combinations** folder, we use _paramcombs.csv_ for Hospital, IC2S2-17 and WS-16 data sets and for the Workplace data set we use those in _paramcombs_workplace.csv_.

-## Code **Maximum-likelihood-estimation.ipynb**
+## Code **MaximumLikelihoodEstimation.ipynb**
-In the Jupyter notebook file Maximum-likelihood-estimation.ipynb, we define the method used to estimate the overall activity (&kappa;) and population size (N</sub>p) for networks.
+In the Jupyter notebook file MaximumLikelihoodEstimation.ipynb, we define the method used to estimate the overall activity (&kappa;) and population size (N</sub>p) for networks.
 The inputs to this function
 To run the code, you need to import the following:
 * Pandas